The Tuckernuck Insider’s Guide to Washington, DC

 Yellow (Georgetown)

-This newly-opened cafe has already made its mark in Georgetown, with an ever-present crowd.
-It offers a taste of the Levant with a menu of baked goods, mezze, wood-fired pita sandwiches, & specialty drinks.
+This newly-opened cafe has already made its mark on Georgetown, with an ever-present crowd.
+It offers a taste of the Levant with a menu of baked goods, mezze, wood-fired pita sandwiches, specialty drinks, and the best soft serve.

 Baked & Wired (Georgetown)